SovereignCloudStack/gx-credential-generator/README.md

 Gaia-X expects the following three Gaia-X Credentials for a CSP in order to be Gaia-X complaint:

-- Signed Gaia-X Terms and Conditions issues by CSP itself
+- Gaia-X Terms and Conditions signed by CSP
 - Legal Registration number issued by an accredited GXDCH Notary Service
-- CSP's legal and headquarter address issued by CPS itself
+- Gaia-X mandatory attributes for CSP

-gx-credential generator generates required credentials and requests compliance at GXDCH Compliance Service.
+gx-credential-generator generates required credentials and requests Gaia-X compliance for CSP at GXDCH.
-Each Gaia-X Credential is written to a separate JSON-LD file being prefixed as follows
+Each Gaia-X Credential is written to a separate JSON-LD file being prefixed as follows:

 - lp: Gaia-X Credential containing CSP's legal and headquarter address
 - lrn: Gaia-X Credential for CSP's legal registration number issued by GXDCH Notary Service. gx-credential generator reaches out to Notary Service automatically.
 - tandc: Signed Gaia-X Terms and Conditions
 - vp_csp: collection of all Gaia-X Credentials to be sent to GXDCH Compliance Service for validation

-CPS's properties could are not discoverable, they are read out from configuration file.
+CPS's properties are not discoverable, they are read out from configuration file.
 See [configuration](#configuration) section for more details.

 ### OpenStack

-We want to collect discoverable information from an OpenStack cloud, assuming that we have access to it (as normal tenant user).
+gx-credential-generator collects discoverable information from an OpenStack cloud and bundles them to Gaia-X Credentials.
+To discover cloud properties, gx-credential generator requires access to OpenStack cloud as normal tenant user.

-We read the OpenStack catalog to collect
+gx-credential-generator read the OpenStack catalog to collect

 - public VM Images
 - public Server Flavors

-This then should be output as compliant Gaia-X credential in JSON-LD for the Gaia-X catalogue.
+gx-credential-generator generates required credentials and requests Gaia-X compliance for OpenStack cloud at GXDCH.
+Each Gaia-X Credential is written to a separate JSON-LD file being prefixed as follows:

+- so: Gaia-X mandatory attributes for service offerings
+- vmso: Openstack cloud properties including public VM Images as well as Server Flavors
+- vp_so: collection of all Gaia-X Credentials to be sent to GXDCH Compliance Service for validation

+Properties, which are not discoverable are taken from configuration file.
+See [configuration](#configuration) section for more details.

 ### k8s

-TBD
+Comming soon.

 ## Quick Start Guide